Enrolment of Students in NSW Government Schools

 - have delegated authority to grant and cancel exemptions from enrolment for students who have completed Year 9 and have approval to undertake a full-time apprenticeship or traineeship, under section 25 of the Education Act 1990.

 - Monitoring and review

-- The Director, Behaviour and Student Participation monitors the implementation of this policy and reviews its contents for relevance and accuracy at least every three years.
+- The Director, Behaviour and Student Participation monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.